-- (1) Warranty period - (2) Model number
+- (1) Warranty period

-Component
+- (2) Model number (select models only)

-(3) Serial number
+- (3) Serial number

-(4) Product number
+- (4) Product number

-- Regulatory label(s)-Provide(s) regulatory information about the computer. - Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
+- Microsoft® Certificate of Authenticity (select models only)-Contains the Windows Product Key.
+You may need the Product Key to update or troubleshoot the operating system. - Regulatory label(s)-Provide(s) regulatory information about the computer. - Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.